How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 - See Launching a VM with QEMU

-- Inside the VM, install and configure the guest OS as you need
+cloud-init status --long - Inside the VM, configure the guest OS as you need and install any required software

-- Verify the VM meets the OpenStack Image requirements
+- Verify the VM meets the image requirements

 - Shut down the VM and optimize the image